How does an EMR improve patient care

 Advantages of EMRs for patients

 The many advantages of EMRs for patients all lead to improved patient satisfaction and positive outcomes.
-Here is how EMR improve patient care:
+Here is how EMR improves patient care:

 - Reducing errors in comparison with paperwork